KiwifruitDev/gameboy-printer-emulator-server/README.md

 ### palettes

-The palettes that are available to be used.
+The palettes to be saved.
 The default palette must be included in this list.

 ### saveLocally